fullwebdev/fullwebdev/packages/daucus/pandoc/README.md

 When installed, `@daucus/pandoc` will automatically download the Pandoc binary.
 Therefor, you'll never depend on any Pandoc local installation.

-Yet, other dependencies may be needed for advanced usages, like Python (when using some Pandoc filters) or LaTeX (to create PDFs).
+Yet, other dependencies may be needed for advanced usages, like Python (when using some Pandoc filters like [`pandoc-import-code`](https://pypi.org/project/pandoc-import-code/)) or LaTeX (to create PDFs).
 Refer to the [Pandoc installation](https://pandoc.org/installing.html) documentation for more information.